dotnet/samples/windowsforms/README.md

 If you want to first understand your existing applications readiness for targeting .NET Core 3.1 or later, you can run the .NET Portability Analyzer using the download link and instructions [here](https://devblogs.microsoft.com/dotnet/are-your-windows-forms-and-wpf-applications-ready-for-net-core-3-0/).
 This will produce a report that shows you API compatibility for each assembly that your application depends on.

-### Creating new .NET Core 3.1 or later WinForms applications
+### Creating new .NET Core 3.1 or later Windows Forms applications

-To create a new application you can use the `dotnet new` command, using the new templates for WinForms.
+To create a new application you can use the `dotnet new` command, using the new templates for Windows Forms.

 In your favorite console run: